ShaikhaDAAHTest/shaikhadaahtest.github.io/_pages/chbtn.md

 ## Cultural Heritage By the Numbers

 Introduction and purpose statement:

-Part 1: Exploring the HAM website and the csv file of All Objects
+Usually, when completing an assignment that involves choosing items, ideas, or constructs for comparison, i would choose the Going into this assignment, i wanted to take a unique approach that would Part 1: Exploring the HAM website and the csv file of All Objects

 In order to keep my process randomized, I decided to use the csv file instead of exploring the HAM website.
 I generated a bunch of random numbers from the total number of objects, leaving me with these numbers that corresponded to the following objects on the csv file: